zyzoooo/luaobfusactor-deob-walkthrough/luaobfusactor-deob-walkthrough/walkthrough/03_string_map.md

 # 03 - Build a string map

-After decoding a LuaObfusactor sample, the quickest way to understand the script is to extract readable strings.
+Once the payload has been decoded, the fastest way to understand what the script actually does is to stop looking at structure and start extracting human-readable strings.

+At this stage, control flow and logic are still noisy, but strings act as anchors.
+They expose intent immediately.

+## What the strings reveal

-In this sample, the constants immediately reveal the shape of the script:
+In this sample, the extracted constants clearly outline the script’s purpose:

 - `Midnight Chasers`
 - `Key System`